Alzheimer’s Is Not A Silent Disease If You Are Listening

 Earlier Diagnosis And A New Culture

 Fillit noted that there were many more tools available to diagnose and assess Alzheimer’s patients.
 However, there are still barriers to using these technologies for patients presenting with mild symptoms at a younger age.
-A full workup for a potential Alzheimer’s patients is a heavy burden on physician workflows.
+A full workup for a potential Alzheimer’s patient is a heavy burden on physician workflows.
 Fillit said he often heard the response, ‘Why should I bother making a diagnosis of Alzheimer’s disease when there is nothing that can be done?’

 But he said, there should not be “therapeutic nihilism” because “the drugs on the market do work and those correctly diagnosed early can go into clinical trials.”